Marble Queen Pothos Brown Tips: Why the White Areas Get the Worst of It

 Symptoms

-- The brown pattern progressing from tips back along the leaf margin over weeks
+- The brown zone slowly extending back from the tip along the leaf margin over the following weeks if the underlying cause isn't addressed

 Causes